-Mike VandeVrede, age 33, has served as President of Naturally Beautiful Plant Products LLC, since January 2007.
-Mr. Vande Vrede is also currently an owner of Gro-rite Landscape Services LLC.
+Mike VandeVrede has served as a director since April 24, 2013.
+He has also has served as President of Naturally Beautiful Plant Products LLC, since January 2007, and is also currently an owner of Gro-rite Landscape Services LLC.
 Since September 2010, Mr. Vande Vrede has also served as Director at Edible Garden, which is a sustainable hydroponic herbs and lettuce grower that provides fresh, locally grown herbs and leafy greens to supermarkets and restaurants.
 Mr. VandeVrede's experience as President of Naturally Beautiful Plant Products LLC led to our conclusion that Mr. Vande Vrede should be serving as a member of our board of directors in light of our business and structure.